rocketacademy/marketing-website/src/pages/faq/index.md

         4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in Singapore so far).
 Rocket Academy only accepts high-performing Coding Basics students to Software Engineering Bootcamp, and companies trust that Rocket attracts and produces top talent.
     - question: Do you offer refunds?
-      answers: In the event you would like to drop out, Rocket may issue a pro-rated refund on a case-by-case basis.
+      answers: In general, Rocket Academy's courses are non-refundable once the program has commenced.
+If you are facing an extenuating circumstance, please reach out to our Admissions team for further assistance.
 ---